sebastianluis/TeacherAPI-NodeJs/README.md

 Pull the code into your local computer.
 Navigate to your folder and run the docker-compose.yml file first to spin up the mysql instance if you have docker installed in your machine.
+Run the following command

 docker-compose up

-If you have MySQL installed locally in your system then specify the local MySQL database credentials in the src/db/index.js file.
+If you have no docker installed and have MySQL installed locally in your system then create a new database and specify the local MySQL database credentials and database name in the src/db/index.js file.
 Once MySQL is up and running continue step 2

 # Step2